Configuration

 Top-Level Configuration

-The configuration file has two main sections:
+The configuration file has the following top-level sections:

 Complete Example